shababMajidi/Rainbow-Scratch/README.md

 # Rainbow-Scratch
-A program that we create in Scratch
+I design a program in scratch and made the rainbow with blocks.